JensDll/MinimalApiBuilder/README.md

-The incremental generator will generate code to validate the request object before the handler is called and return a [`ValidationProblem`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.validationproblem) validation problem result if the validation fails.
+The incremental generator will generate code to validate the request object before the handler is called and return a [`ValidationProblem`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.validationproblem) validation error result if the validation fails.
 To wire up the validation filters and to support the [Request Delegate Generator](https://learn.microsoft.com/en-gb/aspnet/core/fundamentals/aot/request-delegate-generator/rdg), the `Map` methods need to be wrapped by the `ConfigureEndpoints.Configure` helper, which expects a comma-separated list of [`RouteHandlerBuilder`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.routehandlerbuilder):